openshift-knative/docs/con_contributing-documentation.md

 GitHub issues can be used to report bugs or submit feature requests.

-When reporting an issue you can use the Issue reporting template.
-Please include the following key pieces of information:
+When reporting an issue, you can use the [applicable issue reporting template](https://github.com/openshift-knative/docs/issues/new/choose).
+Please include the following information:

 * The version of the project you are using (version number, git commit, etc.)
 * Operating system you are using